SEAT Center connects young people to meaningful work

 • Invited, welcomed, and engaged in all aspects of community.

-• Provided the skills to build their own “table” when one does not exist.
+• Equipped with the skills and credentials to build their build their own “table” when systems fall short.

-• Trained for in-demand careers and the careers of the future.
+• Trained for in-demand and economically sound careers of the future.

 • Given the chance to have a first and second job and to build a resume.